Sacroiliac joint dysfunction and its symptoms can cause low back pain and disorders.

 Other activities that can cause symptoms:

-Common movements like climbing stairs, sitting down/getting up out of a seat, can cause pain.
-Pain can also be aggravated from standing or walking for extended periods but improve when relaxed or lying down.
+Common movements like climbing stairs and sitting down/getting up from a seat can cause pain.
+Pain can also be aggravated by standing or walking for extended periods but improve when relaxed or lying down.
 Stiffness or a burning sensation in the pelvis can also present.

 Causes of Joint Dysfunction

 A variety of conditions can cause sacroiliac joint dysfunction.
 The most common:

 - Joint pain can be caused by spinal osteoarthritis because the cartilage around the sacroiliac joint wears down.

 - The bones can start to rub against each other.